 government is characterised by spin, glossy brochures, excessive 'management' salaries and

-an increasingly high-handed approach to dealing with the public.
+pay-offs and an increasingly high-handed approach to dealing with the public.

-experts' involved in producing expensive reports for low grade and often neurotic and
+many experts' involved in producing expensive reports for low grade and often neurotic and

 self-serving council officials - who then use them within the ultra secretive family